 Emotional abuse can feel as destructive and damaging as physical abuse, and can severely impact your mental health.
-It's common for physical abusers also to dish out emotional abuse as a way of maintaining power and control over you.
+It’s often used as a way to maintain power and control over someone.

 Emotional abuse can involve any of the following:

 Physical violence is often seen as being more serious than emotional abuse, but this simply isn’t true.
-The scars of emotional abuse are real and long lasting.
-As well as having a negative impact on your self-esteem and confidence, emotional abuse can leave you feeling depressed, anxious and even suicidal.
+The scars of emotional abuse are real and long-lasting.
+As well as having a negative impact on your self-esteem and confidence, emotional abuse can leave you feeling depressed, anxious or even suicidal.

 If you’re experiencing emotional abuse, it’s important that you seek help.
 There are a number of services you can contact if you need someone to talk to.

-ReachOut NextStep is an anonymous online tool that recommends relevant support options.
+You can also use ReachOut NextStep, an anonymous online tool that will recommend relevant support options for you.